Board of Directors

 Mr. Raby holds a law degree from Université Laval, a master’s degree in philosophy in international relations from the University of Cambridge in the United Kingdom and a master’s degree in law from Harvard Law School.
 Mr. Raby is also a (retired) member of the New York State Bar Association.

 Norman M. Steinberg

 Norman M. Steinberg is Vice Chair of BFL Canada since July 2019, where he also sits on the board of directors and chairs its Governance Committee.
 Mr. Steinberg was Chair Emeritus of Norton Rose Fulbright Canada LLP from April 2017 to July 2019.
-In addition, Mr. Steinberg is Co-Chair and a director of Dorel Industries Inc. and chairs its Governance Committee, is a director of ATCO Ltd. and a member of its Corporate Governance Nomination, Compensation and Succession Committee, Senior Advisor to Persistence Capital Partners, Chair of the McGill University Health Centre Foundation, Chairman of the Board of Governors of the Montreal Symphony Orchestra, Co-Chair of Women in Governance’s board of directors, director of the Australia-Canada Economic Leadership Forum and its former Canadian Co-Chair, Strategic Advisor to Voyager Metals Inc., member of the Advisory board of Alexa Translations and Senior Advisor of Teneo.
+In addition, Mr. Steinberg is Co-Chair and a director of Dorel Industries Inc. and chairs its Governance Committee, is a director of ATCO Ltd. and a member of its Corporate Governance Nomination, Compensation and Succession Committee, Senior Advisor to Persistence Capital Partners, Vice Chair and former Chair of the McGill University Health Centre Foundation, Chairman of the Board of Governors of the Montreal Symphony Orchestra, Co-Chair of Women in Governance’s board of directors, director of the Australia-Canada Economic Leadership Forum and its former Canadian Co-Chair, Strategic Advisor to Voyager Metals Inc., Vice Chair of the Advisory board of Alexa Translations, and Senior Advisor of Teneo.

 In the period from 2005 to 2017, Mr. Steinberg served as Co-Chair and then Chair of Norton Rose Fulbright Canada LLP and as Global Chair of Norton Rose Fulbright.